GENDARMERIE OF THE REPUBLIC OF SERBIATweet

 Security checks of every candidates, as a rule, are conducted by the security and legality officers.
 Those who meet the security criteria, including the later psycho-physical checks, are called up for a selection training, being carried out at centers in the country, such as those in Mitrovo Polje, Village of Petrovo, Goč Mountain and others.
 During the selection, the candidates are being exposed to maximal psycho-physical efforts, aimed to test their will and motivation to become a part of the Serbian Gendarmerie force.
 Faced with the maximal work, minimal rest and lack of comfort, many of the candidates decide to quit.
 Health of the candidates is being monitored by a group of doctors, who are empowered to suggest instructors to remove those candidates evaluated with seriously endangered health, for some reason.
 The methods used by the instructors are not pleasant at all, but do not insult human dignity in any manner, nor personality of a candidate, which is the standard without exception.
 The unit needs the most prominent and capable individuals, therefore, the individual results of every candidate are being monitored, along with personal traits expressed during the stressful situations and order execution, as well as their sense for teamwork and effort in a group.
 The daily activities include strength exercises, such as squats, pushups, crunches etc., various tasks on the field and elements of basic infantry training.
-The candidates study use of gear and weaponry being held at Gendarmerie, while every candidate holds the Zastava M70 AB1, or AB2 rifle, chambered for 7.62×39 mm, and the semi-auto CZ 99 9 mm handgun, along with other elements of their personal loadout, such as a camo uniform or an overall, tactical vest, ballistic helmet etc. Most of the time during the selection the candidates spend using this gear precisely.
+The candidates study use of gear and weaponry being held at Gendarmerie, while every candidate holds the Zastava M70 AB1, or AB2 rifle, chambered in 7.62×39 mm, and the semi-auto CZ 99 9 mm handgun, along with other elements of their personal loadout, such as a camo uniform or an overall, tactical vest, ballistic helmet etc. Most of the time during the selection the candidates spend using this gear precisely.
 At the end of the selection training, the results of every candidate are being summarized, and the instructor team decides whether or not one meets the standards of the unit.
 In case of a positive decision, a candidate is being given an employment contract at the Serbian Gendarmerie, therefore, the new operator continues with professional development to execute the given tasks and jobs at some of the Gendarmerie detachments.
 The new operators intensively improve their fitness in this period, while physical training includes self-defense techniques, techniques used when attaining control over a suspect and arresting, as well as actions of overcoming different obstacles.
 Besides, the new operators study and practice the actions of use, handling and firearm maintenance, being used at the unit, and other gear or vehicles being at the unit`s disposal.
 Theoretical lectures include several fields, such as firearms, legislation, with a special attention on the official executives, means of coercion, conditions and methods of their legal application etc. A very important field regards to the study of tactics being applied when conducting service activities.
 Within tactical training, the study of various actions, commonly, starts with theoretical lectures, followed by the practice of the easiest actions and procedures, preceding the more complex ones.

 Watch the tactical demonstration of the Novi Sad Detachment specialists at the “Kula” Training Center on our YouTube channel .